 Implementing a temperature sensor is extremely handy especially when you need to know the temperature of something.
 You can use the data to then turn on or off heaters or coolers.

 This tutorial goes through the steps on how to set up a light sensor to the Arduino Uno.
 Thanks to the analog pins on the Arduino Uno implementing the sensor is very easy.

 You can use the light sensor for a huge range of tasks.
 A good example is an alarm clock that gets louder as it gets lighter.
 This is perfect if you always like to wake to the sun rising.

 Arduino Battery Tester

-This is an extremely useful Arduino beginner project that is great for testing batteries that you’re unsure of their charge.
-It’s not super accurate but great for checking if a batter is full, half full or completely drained.
+This project is an extremely useful Arduino beginner project that is great for testing batteries that you’re unsure of their charge.
+It’s not super accurate but great for checking if a battery is full, half full or completely drained.

-To take this project on step further you could 3d print a case and have the Arduino powered by batteries.
-This would make it portable, so you can check batteries on the go.
+To take this project one step further, you can 3d print a case and have the Arduino powered by batteries.
+This extension will make it portable so that you can check batteries on the go.